notunixian/ExternalLogger/README.md

 If you want to clear your cache to log avatars you have cached, you are free to do that inside of VRChat's settings.

 ### Warning ⚠
-This will **break** being able to connect to sites that use certificate pinning (all google services, dropbox, mega, etc.) **if you are using firefox.** you can fix this easily by going into the proxy settings inside of Firefox and select "No Proxy" instead of "Use System Proxy Settings".
+This will **break** being able to connect to sites that use certificate pinning (all google services, dropbox, mega, etc.) **if you are using firefox.** You can fix this easily by going into the proxy settings inside of Firefox and select "No Proxy" instead of "Use System Proxy Settings".

 ### How It Works